Developing an Online Community

 - Learn the tools: The more comfortable you are with the technology in your course, the less likelihood you’ll leave loopholes open for students to exploit.

 - LMS features: Utilize tools, like Canvas’s Turnitin LTI or Respondus LockDown Browser and Monitor, that check for originality in student assessment submissions.

-- Time limits: Open quizzes or exams for a limited amount of time to reduce the likelihood that students will have a chance to collaborate.
+- Set limits: Open quizzes or exams for a limited amount of time to reduce the likelihood that students will have a chance to collaborate.
 Also consider limiting the number of times a student may submit an assessment, such as the number of attempts a student can make on a quiz.

 - Application-based assessments: Design your assessments to test on the application of course concepts, not memorization.
 Explore personal connections—every student’s background is different and unique, so asking students to complete assessments based on real-world experiences decreases the opportunity to plagiarize.

 - Gate content: Limit plagiarism by allowing students to see other responses to an assignment, like a discussion board prompt, only after they have first submitted their own.